Derimarg/social-network-api/README.md

 ## Prerequisites

-Before of using this application, is require to install dependencies, run the following command in your terminal:
+Before of using this application, is require to install <a href="https://www.mongodb.com/">MongoDB</a> in your computer, and run mongo shell, to install dependencies run the following command in your terminal:

 ```
 npm i